 The pub classic has been given a new lease of life.

-Flight Club has reinvented the game of darts – until recently mostly played by men called Big Les in dingy pubs – bringing its high-tech darts experience to Manchester’s Ship Canal House in King Street from October 16.
+Flight Club has reinvented the game of darts – until recently mostly played by men called Big Les in dingy pubs – bringing its high-tech darts experience to Manchester’s Ship Canal House in King Street on October 26.

 With patented dart-tracking technology, designed by Flight Club’s own astrophysicist, each board sits under the gaze of three precision cameras, that together can identify the location of each dart with sub-millimetre accuracy.